FROM THE DESK OF BRIAN EGAN

 Some people say my story is inspiring and motivates them to do more for others, I hope it has this effect on as many people as possible, because I truly believe the world would be a better place if it were true.
 Below is more about my story, I hope it inspires you to fight through hard times like I did.
 I’ve never looked back.

 Brian Egan is the co-founder of the Aussie Helpers Charity.
 He is respected and revered as one of Australia’s greatest unsung heros fighting to save our farmers from loss and heartache by dedicating his own life to their sanity and support 24/7, all year round.

-With no income for his time, no assets to his name, Brian’s life revolves around helping others, and always will, it’s his passion.
+Brian’s life revolves around helping others, and always will, it’s his passion.
 He believes in it, he enjoys it and he made the conscious decision to live the life he does, no one forced him.

 Brian is supported by his ever-loyal wife Nerida who also gave into a life of dedication, sacrifice and support for her husband, so the two of them, whether together or apart, can testify to saving famers’ lives, keeping farming families together, and feeding starving animals.

-Briand and Nerida have now been working on Aussie Helpers for 14 years, and have never been paid a penny for their time, because it was never about the money.
+Brian and Nerida have now been working on Aussie Helpers for 17 years, and have never been paid a penny for their time, because it was never about the money.
 It was about compassion and caring.
 They both still live in central Queensland where they run their charity from, and over the years, as the donations started to trickle in, they carefully invested in the ongoing needs of the charity, and eventually a shed to hold the stock.